pasekji/bi-eha/udemy-bug-bounty.md

 ### Command Injection using DVWA
 _"Damn Vulnerable Web App (DVWA) is a PHP/MySQL web application that is damn vulnerable.
-Its main goals are to be an aid for security professionals to test their skills and tools in a legal environment, help web developers better understand the processes of securing web applications and aid teachers/students to teach/learn web application security in a class room environment."_
+Its main goals are to be an aid for security professionals to test their skills and tools in a legal environment, help web developers better understand the processes of securing web applications and aid teachers/students to teach/learn web application security in a class room environment."_[2]

 ### References
 [1] Command Injection - OWASP.
 Command Injection - OWASP [online].
 Texas, USA: OWASP Foundation, 2018 [quoted.
 2019-04-13].
 Availiable from: https://www.owasp.org/index.php/Command_Injection
+[2] DVWA - Damn Vulnerable Web Application [online].
+UK: DVWA, 2019 [quoted.
+2019-04-13].
+Availiable from: http://www.dvwa.co.uk/